5.4. Series Attributes

 >>> assert result is not Ellipsis, \

-'Variable `result` has invalid type, should be `numpy.ndarray`'
+'Variable `result` has an invalid type; expected: `pd.arrays.ArrowStringArray`.'

 >>> result